- Sphere Engine overview

 For the Sphere Engine Compilers module, the maximum stream size is 1MB for both streams.

-- 5kB for "stdout" stream,
+- 5kB for the "stdout" stream (for each test case),

-- 1kB for "stderr" stream.
+- 64kB for the "psinfo" stream.

 Note: The verification procedure conducted during the evaluation of the user's submission uses complete stream data.